Explore Opportunities and Make Connections

 The monthly Diabetes Research Seminar Series was created to share research findings, cultivate collaborative interactions and facilitate diabetes education.
 Seminar topics cover a wide range of disciplines from basic biomedical research to ongoing clinical studies.
 Speakers include the Diabetes Institute's own talented faculty members, clinical trainees and students, as well as prominent researchers from beyond the institute.
 Seminars are held the third Friday of every month and include a business meeting prior to the start of the seminar featuring core facilities across the Ohio University campus.

-Wednesdays at 5:00 p.m. at the Ohio University Baker Center Front Room: Topical discussion hosted by guest faculty speaker.
+Wednesdays at 5 p.m. at The Front Room Coffeehouse at Baker University Center: Topical discussion hosted by guest faculty speaker.
 Science Cafés and Café Conversations are venues for students to informally share their interests with faculty presenters, staff and the community in a friendly setting.